groupdocs/reference.groupdocs.com/content/sites/groupdocs/editor/english/net/groupdocs.editor.htmlcss.css.properties/textdecorationlinetype/op_division/_index.md

 ---
 title: op_Division
 second_title: GroupDocs.Editor for .NET API Reference
 description: Returns an intersection between first and second line types where only those flags are enabled which are enabled simultaneously in both operands.
-Has the highest priority between all operators higher then union and difference
+Has the highest priority between all operators higher than union and difference
 type: docs
 weight: 160
 url: /net/groupdocs.editor.htmlcss.css.properties/textdecorationlinetype/op_division/
 ---
 ## TextDecorationLineType Division operator

 Returns an intersection between first and second line types, where only those flags are enabled, which are enabled simultaneously in both operands.
-Has the highest priority between all operators (higher then union and difference)
+Has the highest priority between all operators (higher than union and difference)

 ```csharp
 public static TextDecorationLineType operator /(TextDecorationLineType first,